-National policy is that the quality assurance procedures of an institution have regard to QQI guidelines and are comprehensive, covering all education, training, research and related activities of the Institute of Technology.
+National policy is that the quality assurance procedures of an institution have regard to QQI guidelines and are comprehensive, covering all education, training, research and related activities of the Designated Awarding Body.
 These encompass programmes leading to awards recognised in the National Framework of Qualifications (NFQ) and awards of other awarding bodies.
-In addition to encompassing regular periodic reviews of study programmes, Institutes of Technology are also encouraged to undertake quality reviews of academic, administrative and service departments and, depending on structure, unit-based reviews of schools, faculties and colleges.
+The procedures also cover the approval, monitoring and review of effectiveness of the quality assurance procedures of linked providers.
+In addition to encompassing regular periodic reviews of study programmes, Designated Awarding Bodies are also encouraged to undertake quality reviews of academic, administrative and service departments and, depending on structure, unit-based reviews of schools, faculties and colleges.
 Institutions may also undertake thematic reviews of institution-wide issues.